 So on which day does each season start?
 Here’s the deal.
 The spring equinox always lands on March 20th — that one is easy.
-Summer usually starts on June 21st, except every leap year (like 2016) it’s on the 20th.
-Fall starts on the 22nd for 2 years, as in 2016 and 2017, then on the 23rd for 2 years…and then it will repeat that pattern.
-Winter starts on December 21st except in every 4th year (the odd year before a leap year, like 2019) it’s the 22nd.
+Summer usually starts on June 21st, except every leap year (like 2024) it’s on the 20th.
+Fall starts on the 22nd for 2 years, then on the 23rd for 2 years…and then it will repeat that pattern.
 See if you can remember all that!

 Wee ones: If the sun sets today at 8 pm for you and sets at 6 pm in June, in which month do you get a later sunset?

 Little kids: If your bedtime is always 10 minutes after sunset, and tonight the sun sets at 5:10 pm for you, when’s your bedtime today?
 Bonus: If spring starts 3 months from now, what month will that be?

 Big kids: If today you got only 9 hours of sunlight, when was your sunrise and sunset if noon was right in the middle?
 Bonus: If you sleep for 8 of those dark hours without sunlight, how many dark hours are you awake for in the 24-hour day?